 Find a Charity IRS Form 990 super fast and free

-Just two elements are needed for Form 990 search magic.
+Just two steps needed for IRS Form 990 search magic.

 First, the organization’s EIN (Employer Identification Number) — the EIN is the unique identifier for any nonprofit registered with the IRS.